-A Churchyard is much more than a garden around a church.
-It is a burial ground, but also a place of quite reflection and recreation, a diverse habitat sustaining plants and animals and is often a special place for the community.
+A Churchyard is much more than the land around a church.
+It is a burial ground, a public open space but also a place of quite reflection and recreation, a diverse habitat sustaining plants and animals and is often a special place for the community.

-The Churchyards within this Benefice are maintained by dedicated volunteers with the support of external contractors, which is funded through the generosity of the local community through donations.
+The Churchyards and Cemeteries within this Benefice are maintained by dedicated volunteers with the support of external contractors, which is funded through the generosity of the local community through donations.

 We are always looking for an extra helping hand, may that be with a specific project or a regular commitment.
 Please refer to the volunteer page for more information.

 If you would like to make a donation please contact the individual church.
 There are many opportunities, to name a few: sponsoring a memorial bench, the cleaning and maintenance of historic grave stones, installing and maintaining external lighting, daffodil planting and the planting and upkeep of trees.
 There are also biodiversity opportunities.